Did You Know?

 Is my lack of focus normal?

-Unfortunately, most “mundane” tasks are not so stimulating, making it extraordinarily difficult for afflicted individuals to effectively sustain concentration.
+Most “mundane” tasks are not stimulating, making it difficult for afflicted individuals to effectively sustain concentration.
 As a result, ADHD and ADD patients can be significantly disadvantaged in school and work, even though they may be very intelligent.

 These individuals are behaving “normally” as far as their brain is concerned because their brain is not inhibiting their impulses.
 This is the only way their brain has ever worked, so they have no personal history or reference point to understand that their impulsive behavior is inappropriate.

-Our brain map-guided neurofeedback treatment empowers our patients by enabling them to develop the neurological resources and skills needed to overcome ADD and ADHD symptoms.
+Our brain map-guided neurofeedback treatment empowers our patients by enabling them to develop the neurological resources and skills needed to overcome ADD and ADHD symptoms creating lasting changes.

 Our clinical staff of therapists also provides much-needed support to our patients, parents, or spouses throughout the treatment process, ensuring that the entire family unit helps facilitate patient improvement, integrating it into their everyday life.

-Unfortunately, most “mundane” tasks are not so stimulating, making it extraordinarily difficult for afflicted individuals to effectively sustain concentration.
+Most “mundane” tasks are not stimulating, making it difficult for afflicted individuals to effectively sustain concentration.
 As a result, ADHD and ADD patients can be significantly disadvantaged in school and work, even though they may be very intelligent.

 These individuals are behaving “normally” as far as their brain is concerned because their brain is not inhibiting their impulses.
 This is the only way their brain has ever worked, so they have no personal history or reference point to understand that their impulsive behavior is inappropriate.

-Our brain map-guided neurofeedback treatment empowers our patients by enabling them to develop the neurological resources and skills needed to overcome ADD and ADHD symptoms.
+Our brain map-guided neurofeedback treatment empowers our patients by enabling them to develop the neurological resources and skills needed to overcome ADD and ADHD symptoms creating lasting changes.

 Our clinical staff of therapists also provides much-needed support to our patients, parents, or spouses throughout the treatment process, ensuring that the entire family unit helps facilitate patient improvement, integrating it into their everyday life.